SaliuA/Crop_Prediction/README.md

 ## Summary

-* Dataset mostly has numerical data
+* The dataset mostly has numerical data
-* Built a multi-class logistic regression model to predict optimal crops
+*  our model got an accuracy score of 65% and our analysis revealed that the phosphorous content of the soil emerged as the most influential feature in our predictive model.
+This underscores the critical role of phosphorous in crop growth and productivity.
+This highlights the importance of soil testing in sustainable farming practices.

+As we continue to refine our model and incorporate more features, we anticipate further improvements in its predictive accuracy, ultimately contributing to the advancement of precision agriculture in Nigeria.

 ### Built With